tjan90/code-blog/_posts/2020-07-14-face-reconition.md

 summary: Facial recognition application
 ---

 This application recognized face in video stream.
-The video stream need to passed as the parameter when doplying docker application.
+The video stream need to passed as the parameter when deploying docker application.

+### Installation
 <h3>Docker</h3>

 You need to install docker in you machine.
 To install docker check this website